 The school site is much bigger than the primary school.
 How will my child find their way around?

-The site is relatively large but staff and students are very helpful and students soon find their way around.
+The site is relatively large but staff and pupils are very helpful and pupils soon find their way around.
 It may sound daunting but it is not.
-On the first day there won’t be any other main school students in school and the form tutors will help your child get their bearings with full school tour.
+The Building will have new sections that we will all need to get used to.
+On the first day there won’t be any other year groups in school and the form tutors and form buddies will help your child get their bearings with full school tour, in fact they will be the first pupils to tour the new school!
+Located in all areas are ‘You are here’ maps..

 What are the uniform arrangements?